iaas-exercises/soc-assignment-1/README.md

 3. Open the respective code directory: `cd ./nodejs-server`.
 4. Install dependencies: `npm install`.
 5. Start the application: `npm start`.
-6. You can stop the application by pressing `Ctrl+C`.
+6. You can stop the application by opening cmd or powershell and using the following command `taskkill /im node.exe /F`

 ### Exposed endpoints